Accenture/AutoFixture.XUnit2.AutoMock/README.md

 This attribute allows to disable the generation of members marked as `virtual` on a decorated type wheres `IgnoreVirtualMembers` arguments of mocking attributes mentioned above disable such a generation for all types created by `IFixture`.

 **Caution:** Order is important!
-Applying `IgnoreVirtualMembers` attribute to the subsequent paramater makes precedig parameters of the same type to have `virtual` properties populated and the particular parameter with the following ones of the same type to have `virtual` properties unpopulated.
+Applying `IgnoreVirtualMembers` attribute to the subsequent parameter makes preceding parameters of the same type to have `virtual` properties populated and the particular parameter with the following ones of the same type to have `virtual` properties unpopulated.

 #### Example